LogoHistorical Figure MBTI

 That's the ENTP signature: Ne generating possibilities faster than any single project can absorb them, Ti providing just enough structural discipline to make the possibilities real.

 The founding of Odessa is not the story of a patient city-planner.
-It is the story of a man who saw a blank coastline and recognized — faster than anyone around him — what it could become: a free port, a commercial gateway, a place where the Black Sea opened onto the Mediterranean and the world.
+It is the story of a man who saw a blank coastline and recognized — faster than anyone around him — what it could become: a free port, a commercial gateway, a place where the Black Sea opened onto the world.
 The insight was Ne.
 The follow-through was Ti.
 The city endured.

 Ne